Sonography Pediatric Gynecology Assessment, Protocols, and Interpretation

 Malignant Masses

 Immature teratoma: Immature teratomas are usually seen in postmenarchal females.
-They are predominantly solid, comprising of immature tissue from all 3 germ cell layers, and can coexist with mature cystic teratoma.
+They are predominantly solid, comprising immature tissue from all 3 germ cell layers, and can coexist with mature cystic teratoma.
 They appear as heterogeneous solid masses with hyperechoic foci from scattered calcifications and fat foci.
 It is often difficult to distinguish in the US.
 However, a solid mass with numerous cystic components favors immature teratoma as opposed to a predominantly cystic lesion in mature teratoma.

 Sex cord-stromal tumors: These arise from granulosa theca or Sertoli cells.
 Tumors arising from sex cord and stroma have a juvenile variety (JGCT), occurring in prepubertal girls and young women (less than 30 years of age).
-The majority of the tumors mixed solid and cystic type.
+The majority of the tumors are mixed solid and cystic type.
 They may appear as a solid or entirely cystic mass.
 The juvenile variety is typically multicystic with often irregular septations that appear "sponge-like" on ultrasound and have variable solid components.
-Granulosa theca cell tumor is often associated with high estrogen levels resulting in isosexual precocious puberty with an enlarged uterus and thick endometrial linings.[16]
+Granulosa theca cell tumor is often associated with high estrogen levels, resulting in isosexual precocious puberty with an enlarged uterus and thick endometrial linings.[16]
 Sertoli-Leydig cell tumors may result in virilization due to androgen production.

 Rhabdomyosarcoma: Most common soft tissue tumors can involve urogenital sinus remnants, including uterus and vagina.
 Uterine involvement is usually an extension of vaginal mass.
 It occurs in girls 2 to 6 years or 14 to 18 years of age.
 The most common types are embryonal and botryoid types, also known as sarcoma botryoides, and appear as a heterogeneous mass on ultrasound.[17]